robshakespeare/aoc2019/README.md

 # Advent of Code 2019!

-Repository to take part in the Advent of Code 2019 exercises at https://adventofcode.com/2019.
+Rob Shakespeare's solutions to the Advent of Code 2019 challenges at https://adventofcode.com/2019.